 If you are staying anywhere around Colosseum and/or Termini train station, you can easily hop in La Base restaurant.
 The place is open every day until 04:30 AM.
 Address: Via Cavour 274/276.
 Their menu is a mix of typical Italian PIzza as well as steaks and drinks.
 Thanks to its great location, La Base draws many hungry visitors, late night party-goers and theater people.

 When your late night walk takes you a bit further, out of old town Rome, to the famous party district Trastevere, this simple pizzeria may be your best bet at late hour.
 Enjoy the relaxed atmosphere, top quality pizza and decent prices, all in one place!
-Address: Viale Trastevere, 53
+Address: Viale Trastevere, 53.
+Trastevere is definitely one of the coolest places to visit in Rome for any kind of meal.

 Getting around Rome at night

-If you feel exhausted, but don’t feel like taking a cab, a night bus may be an option.
+If you feel exhausted of Rome sightseeing, but don’t feel like taking a cab, a night bus may be an option.
 The bus between Vatican and Termini station operates every 15 minutes, so you can relax and take a quick ride back to your hotel anytime you need.

 Unless you are going to stay in a very distant area, I recommend getting around Rome by foot.
 Walking is both refreshing and rewarding – you may spot some hidden gems, like building carving, small fountains, memorials and other cool things.
 It’s quite safe, too, especially in the touristy areas.
 Termini station and around may seem a bit sketchy, but takes time to get used to.
 Violent crime is rare, pick pocketing may be a bit of a problem.
 Just use your common sense and ignore anyone trying to approach you for whatever reason.